Software Lifecycle Support Statement – Cisco ACI

 Lifecycle of a Cisco ACI Software Release

 Previously, ACI releases were designated as either a long-lived or a short-lived release.
-From ACI 6.0 release onwards, all Major releases are treated equally, and all major release trains will be designated as the recommended release at various points within their lifecycle.
-Figure 2 represents the lifecycle of the ACI 6.0 release.
+Now, all major releases are treated equally, and all major release trains will be designated as the recommended release within their lifecycle.
+Figure 2 represents the lifecycle of the ACI 6.2(x) release.

 Figure 2.